cs480x-21c/04-Remix/README.md

 ## Description

 I found this original visualization on r/dataisbeautiful.
 They took a data set from Wikipedia with all of the US presidents' ages when they started their presidency, and their ages at the end of their presidency.
-The original visualization was a bar chart comparing these ages of the US Presidents.
+The original visualization was a bar chart comparing these ages of the US Presidents of when they started their presidency.

 Original Viz:
 ![ScreenShot](https://github.com/danyabaron/04-Remix/blob/main/reddit-vis.png)